VRConservation/geosp/chapters/06_sql.md

 ![sawmill-county](https://i.imgur.com/GeX2mE6.png)

-Import the biomass database, then create the biomass table and show
+Import the biomass database, then create and show the table.

 ```python
 # Import the Biomass dataset